Linear and nonlinear analysis of the viscous Rayleigh-Taylor system with Navier-slip boundary conditions: Introduction

 with the boundary conditions

-Note that $H^4((-1,1)) \hookrightarrow C^3((-1,1))$ allows us to write \eqref{NavierBound}.
+Note that the embedding $H^4((-1,1)) \hookrightarrow C^3((-1,1))$ allows us to write \eqref{NavierBound}.
 In this case, such a $\lambda$ is called a growth rate of the instability or a characteristic value of the linearized problem (see Eq. \eqref{SystemModes} below) as in \cite[Sect.
 92-93, Chap.
 X]{Cha61}).
 We will present the derivation of the physical model in Section \ref{SectMainResults}.

-As the density profile is increasing, we firstly show that $\lambda$ is always real in Lemma \ref{LemEigenvalueReal}.
-Since our goal is to study instability, we restrict our study to the case $\lambda>0$.
-Hence, for linear instability, we continue the spectral analysis of Helffer and Lafitte \cite{HL03}, Lafitte and Nguyễn \cite{LN20} for Eq. \eqref{MainEq}-\eqref{NavierBound}.
+As the density profile is increasing, we first show that $\lambda$ is always real in Lemma \ref{LemEigenvalueReal}.
+Since our goal is to study the instability, we are left to look for $\lambda>0$.
+Hence, for the linear instability, we continue the spectral analysis of Helffer and Lafitte \cite{HL03}, Lafitte and Nguyễn \cite{LN20} for Eq. \eqref{MainEq}-\eqref{NavierBound}.